Elieveee/PersonaPilot/contribute.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [YGIT Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [yourguideintotech@gmail.com](mailto:yourguideintotech@gmail.com]).
+Please report unacceptable behavior to the maintainers.

 ## What we're looking for